Catch-All emails 🤨 It can sound a bit brutal. It shouldn't.

 Detecting email addresses in Catch-All

-When you integrate Catch-All into your strategy and live well with it, it is vital to check all your email addresses before sending cold email campaigns.
+When you integrate Catch-All into your strategy, it is vital to check all your email addresses before sending cold email campaigns.

 Here are a few tools that allow you to check the email addresses of your contacts: